shellnumismatics/zkBTC-Security/README.md

 We have designed three defenses against potential attacks, layered in depth:

-* `DepositTxCircuit.SigVerif` checks if the `chain tip` (the latest block hash) is signed by a `DFinity` canister.
+* `DepositTxCircuit.SigVerif` checks if the `chain tip` (the latest block hash) is signed by a `ICP` canister.
 This is the initial implementation of our long-term security design of decentralized roles signing off the `chain tip`.
 * The `Transaction Depth` check demands that each deposit transaction have a certain confirmation depth.
 Note that the commonly recommended depth of `6` is based on on-chain verification, while in our system, it is essentially an off-chain verification.
 Therefore, we require at least `9` for small deposits and even deeper for large deposits.
 * The `CheckPoint Depth` check demands that the enclosing block for each transaction is one of the descendants of a certain recognized `CheckPoint` (also a Bitcoin block hash).